 Megan’s Tips

 • Use ripe bananas.
 This is the secret to naturally sweet and flavorful muffins!
-The darker, mushier, and more speckled the bananas, the better.
+The darker, mushier, and more speckled your bananas are, the better.

-• Cool completely.
-I know it’s tempting to dig in right away, but patience is key!
-If you cut into the muffins too soon, they may be gummy inside.
+• Let the muffins cool completely: I know it’s tempting to dig in right away, but patience is key!
+If you bite into the muffins too soon, they may be gummy inside.
 Let them cool in the pan for 10 minutes, then transfer to a wire rack to cool completely to get that perfect soft and fluffy texture!

-The riper, the better!
-Dark, spotty, and mushy bananas add natural sweetness and moisture to the banana muffins.
+The darker, the better!
+Brown, spotty, and mushy bananas add natural sweetness and moisture to these healthy banana muffins.

-I haven’t tested this recipe with a different flour, so I’m not sure it will work!
+I don’t recommend it.
 Oat flour has a unique texture and absorbency, so swapping it may affect the structure and texture.
-But if you don’t have oat flour on hand, you can easily make your own!
+If you don’t have oat flour on hand, you can easily make your own!
 Just blend rolled oats or quick oats in a blender or food processor until it turns into a flour.
-And if you have a gluten allergy, be sure to use certified gluten-free oats.
+And if you have a gluten allergy, be sure to use certified gluten-free oats

 Moist and tender healthy banana muffins on a plate with a bite taken out showing gooey chocolate chips and it's fluffy, moist texture